circadianmentalhealth/circadian-data-standards/README - Templates/3- Studied Subject - Animal/2- General Template -Mouse.md

 ---
 --- There are suggestions of other sections, complete the recommended content,
 --- and feel free to add your own sections
+## Ethical statements
+> Include ethical approval number and the guidelines used to conduct the experiment.

-## Biosample
+## Animals
-> Description of biological entity that was monitored / measured/ experimented on
+> Description of biological entity that was monitored / measured/ experimented on.
 > Typical content will have information about:
+ - Species;
+ - Strains used (include unique identifiers when applicable)
+ - Provenance of animals
+ - Age / developmental stage;
+ - Sex;
+ - Animal weight at start of experiment and unit
+ - If experiments were done in vivo / Ex vivo / In vitro;
-> Sample type: Whole mice / part / organ / cells / extracts....
+ - Sample type: Whole mouse / organ / tissues/ cells / extracts.
-> In vivo / Ex vivo / In vitro
-> Age
-> Genetic info / (what to include here) Strain name, alleles, provenance
-> .....
+ - Number of animals studied

 ## Husbandry
->
+> Describe the conditions where the animals were grown.
+Typical descriptions will include:
+  - Feeding: type of diet / time when food was offered
+  - Housing: apparatus dimensions, material and link to commercial apparatus where applicable.
+    - Temperature
+    - Humidity
+    - Bedding type
+    - Light intensity
+    - Type of light (fluorescent, LED panel, colour temperature, etc)
+    - Presence of wheels
+    - Sound control (are cages soundproof?)
+  - Entrainment: include light/dark cycles and light intesity used.

 ## Sample preparation
 > SCN slice prepartion, Viral transduction